 John C. Lantis, MD, FACS

-Dr. John Lantis is a native of New York City and was born at St Lukes Hospital.
-He attended Davidson College where he participated extensively in intercollegiate athletics.
-He went on to attend Albany Medical College where he graduated Cum Laude, and was elected to Alpha Omega Alpha, the medical honor society.
+Dr. John Lantis is a native of New York City and was born at St. Luke’s Hospital.
+After attending Davidson College he matriculated at Albany Medical College where he graduated Cum Laude, and was elected to Alpha Omega Alpha, the medical honor society.
 He then went on to complete his general surgical residency at Tufts/New England Medical Center and his vascular surgery fellowship at Brigham and Women’s Hospital.
 In 2000 he accepted a faculty position in Surgery at Columbia University, College of Physicians & Surgeons.